AdrianoR85/Stock-Manager-in-Flask/README.md

 - [x] Creating the Structure.
 - [x] Install the required libraries.
-- [ ] Create environments for each phase of the project.
+- [x] Create environments for each phase of the project.
-- [ ] Create a Flask Application.v	No
+- [ ] Create a Flask Application.
 - [ ] Configure Flask Database (SQL Alchemy + Migrate).
 - [ ] Run the Flask Application.